sslivka-gideros/SlideColorPicker/README.md

 SlideColorPicker
 ================

-Color Picker is an easy to use color detection tool.
+Slide Color Picker is an easy to use color detection tool.